Marshall MG Series Review

 If you want an amp with a bunch of bells and whistles you may be better off with something like the Fender Mustang Series.
 But, if you are looking for a straight-up rock amp, a beginner's amp, a practice amp or a portable amp for jamming with friends, this is a great choice.

-Still, I'd call it a practice amp, and if you want something with a bigger speaker and a bit more power than the MG15 it is a good choice.
+Still, I'd call it a practice amp, and if you want something with a bigger speaker and a bit more power than the MG15 I suggest checking it out.

 Otherwise, these two amps are quite similar.
 A larger 10-inch speaker means a bit better projection and better low end.
 More wattage (30 watts vs 15) means slightly more headroom.
 In other words, you can turn the amp up louder before it starts to break up.